Judging will be by panel headed by a chairman. Judges are independent industry professionals picked for their relevant sector expertise and knowledge.

 Printed products that clearly show the benefit of digital print to enhance profitability and/or effectiveness.
 Please provide evidence of how digital production increased effectiveness, highlighting the benefits to your customer and their clients.
 These can include financial performance, raised awareness, better response or other elements that clearly demonstrated added value.

 Any digitally printed book is eligible.
-Monochrome or colour, on demand, short run and personalised.
-The judges will be looking at the production quality including repro, print and binding.
+Monochrome or colour, printed on-demand, of any run length, personalised or not.
+The judges will be looking at the production quality including repro print and binding.
 Additionally they will be considering challenges and advantages for the producer or the customer by using digital print.

 - Creative use of substrates

-Examples of jobs where the physical attributes of the material used are fundamental to success.
+Examples of jobs where the physical attributes of the material used are fundamental to their appeal and success.
 This includes printing onto challenging substrates and sympathetic design, print and finishing to highlight the tangible and tactile qualities of the materials used.

 This award will be given to the job that best exemplifies the capabilities and strengths of digital print and finishing.
-This may include extended gamut printing, using additional colours, fluorescent or clear inks or toners, variable data capability (at least three samples will be required to demonstrate this), printing on unusual substrates, “digital embellishment” (each item potentially different) or other special effects techniques.
+This may include extended gamut printing, using additional colours, fluorescent or clear inks or toners, personalisation/variable data capability (at least three samples will be required to confirm this), printing on unusual substrates, digital embellishment (each item potentially different) or other special effects techniques.

-The use of post-press processes to add value and differentiation.
+The use of post-press processes to add durability, visual appeal/perceived value and differentiation to finished products.
 Judges will be looking for evidence that the finishing processes provided clear benefits.
 These may be through the format, feel and appearance of the job, or reduced time, cost and material usage.

-Any digitally printed job, regardless of process or format, that offers something beyond the current state of the art.
-Whether it is the printing or finishing processes employed, the substrate used, format, use of data or the business model.
+Any digitally printed job, regardless of process or format, that offers something beyond the current normal practice.
+Whether it is the printing or finishing processes employed, the substrate used, the product format, use of data or the business model.
 The judges will be looking at innovations in production, service and delivery.
 Please provide a clear description of the challenges faced, innovative approaches taken to meet them and evidence of the benefits.

 - Marketing collateral

-This broad category encompasses the full gamut of wide-format production, from posters and banners, through displays, exhibition and event graphics to retail and vehicle and building wraps.
+This category encompasses the full gamut of wide-format production, from posters, banners and soft signage, through displays, exhibition and event graphics to retail and vehicle and building wraps, on any substrate.
 Samples that are too big to be submitted by post can be illustrated by photography and supporting written submissions.
-Please provide details of the challenges faced and your response including design, production and installation factors
+Please provide details of the challenges faced and your response including design, production and installation factors.